gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     pressure, :math:`p` (b), and fluid density, :math:`\rho` (c) as a function of the time during the :math:`NpT` equilibration.

-The results show that the temperature remains well controlled during the NPT run, and that the fluid density was initially too small, i.e. :math:`\rho \approx 600\,\mathrm{kg}/\mathrm{m}^3`.
-Due to the change in volume induced by the barostat, the fluid density gently reaches its equilibrium value of about :math:`1000\,\mathrm{kg}/\mathrm{m}^3` after approximately 40 pico-seconds.
-Once the system has reached its equilibrium density, the pressure stabilizes itself near the desired value of 1 bar.

 The pressure curve reveals large oscillations in the pressure, with the pressure alternating between large negative values and large positive values.
-These large oscillations are typical in molecular dynamics, and not a source of concern here.
+These large oscillations are typical in molecular dynamics and are not a source of concern here.

 Production run
 ==============